saasbook/bernal-heights/README.md

 Make sure all API keys and other secrets are stored in config/application.yml.
 Push the **ENCRYPTED** version, config/application.yml.gpg whenever you make edits.
 Everyone else should be able to pull and decrypt to get application.yml.

-Make sure the team knows what password was used to encrypt so they can decrypt.
+Make sure the team knows what password was used to encrypt so we can decrypt.

 In config/application.yml, you set variables like this:
-    THE_SECRET = "some secret"
+    THE_SECRET: "some secret"
 To reference it elsewhere in the app use
     ENV["THE_SECRET"]